 Global hotel industry - additional information

-Intrinsically linked with the travel and tourism industry, an industry which contributed seven trillion U.S. dollars to the global economy in 2013, the hotel industry is certainly a profitable one.
-Travelers who are on the road for more than one day need a place to sleep and rest and there are various types of lodging across the world to accommodate for this.
-Clearly a valuable service, it is no surprise that Euromonitor International forecasted a 550 billion U.S. dollar revenue for the industry in 2016.
+The global hotel industry comes under the umbrella of the travel and tourism industry, an industry which contributed 8.27 trillion U.S. dollars to the global economy in 2017.
+Travelers who are on the road for more than a day need a place to sleep and rest - there are various types of lodging across the world to accommodate for this.

-In 2014, the occupancy rate (the share of total rooms available which are occupied or rented at a given time) of hotels in all global regions had increased year-on-year for the past couple of years, suggesting more demand for the industry.
-Europe was the region with the highest occupancy rate in 2014 at 68.8 percent, closely followed by the Asia Pacific region at 68.6 percent.
-In the same year, the Middle East and Africa was the most expensive region for hotels with an average daily rate of 165.97 U.S. dollars.
-The Americas is generally the cheapest region each year.
+The global occupancy rate (the share of total rooms available which are occupied or rented at a given time) of hotels in most regions increased over the previous five years.
+Europe had the highest occupancy rate in 2016 at 70.4 percent, closely followed by the Asia Pacific region at 69 percent.
+In the same year, the Middle East and Africa were the most expensive region for hotels with an average daily rate of 149.02 U.S. dollars.
+The cheapest region for the last two years was Asia Pacific.